 MOJITA Font

-Mojita is a geometric display typeface, with a beautifully-balanced intricate design, not seen in other fonts.
+Mojita is a geometric display font, with a beautifully-balanced intricate design, not seen in other fonts.
 Inspired by Japanese Art Deco style, and Mayan pattern design.
 Completely uppercase, it houses 300 glyphs, and contains extended language support (120 Latin based languages).
+The font is designed to compete your poster designs, logos and signages.

 Kimono — Japanese Display Typeface

-The Kimono typeface looks incredibly neat in your themed text logos!
+The Kimono sans serif font looks incredibly neat in your themed text logos!
 Are you looking for bold and solid typefaces that have a Japanese traditional feeling?
 Try to download the Kimono font and you’ll get what you need and even more.
 The item is suitable for many occasions such as travel guides, movie titles, book covers, brand identity pieces, and personal projects!

 Harukaze Font

-Based on traditional Japanese calligraphy fonts, Harukaze is a brush display typeface with a bold and powerful theme.
+Based on traditional Japanese fonts, Harukaze is a brush display font with a bold and powerful theme.
 Just one look at it triggers so many cultural associations, which means that the text would work as a great visual aid.
 Decide on the project style and let the inspiration flow!
+The font is designed to boost your inspiration and it copes with the task perfectly.

 Yahiko Playful Handwritten Font

 Minimalism is one more characteristic trait of Asian fonts and Yahiko, despite its playful modern mood, is not an exception.
-This handwritten type is perfect for branding projects, logotypes, book cover designs, social media posts, advertisements, and any sort of text.
+This handwritten font comes in OTF, TTF and WOFF and is perfect for branding projects, logotypes, book cover designs, social media posts, advertisements, and any sort of text.

 Makuton Japanese Vintage Typeface